tobymao/sqlglot/posts/onboarding.md

 Method                | Use
 -------------------------|-----
-**`expressions()`**  | Generates the string representation for a list of `Expression`s, employs a series of arguments to help with their formatting
+**`expressions()`**  | Generates the string representation for a list of `Expression`s, employing a series of arguments to help with their formatting
-**`func()`, `rename_func()`**  | Given a function name and an `Expression`, outputs the string representation of a function call by generating the expression's args as the func args.
+**`func()`, `rename_func()`**  | Given a function name and an `Expression`, returns the string representation of a function call by generating the expression's args as the func args.

 These methods should be used whenever possible to reduce code duplication.

 ### Pretty print
-Pretty printing refers to the process of generating formatted & consistently styled SQL which improves readability, debugging, and code reviewing.
+Pretty printing refers to the process of generating formatted and consistently styled SQL, which improves readability, debugging, and code reviewing.

 SQLGlot generates an AST’s SQL code on a single line by default, but users may specify that it be `pretty` and include new lines and indenting.

 It is up to the developer to ensure that whitespaces and newlines are embedded in the SQL correctly.
-To aid in that process, the Generator class offers the `sep()` and `seg()` helper methods.
+To aid in that process, the Generator class provides the `sep()` and `seg()` helper methods.

 ## Dialects

-We briefly mentioned dialect-specific behaviors while describing the SQLGlot base Tokenizer, Parser, and Generator in previous sections.
+We briefly mentioned dialect-specific behaviors while describing the SQLGlot base Tokenizer, Parser, and Generator modules.
 This section expands on how to specify a new SQL dialect.

 As [described above](#dialect-specific-parsing), SQLGlot attempts to bridge dialect-specific variations in a "superset" dialect, which we refer to as the _sqlglot_ dialect.

-Each SQL dialect has its own Dialect subclass whose Tokenizer, Parser and Generator components are extended or overridden as needed.
+All other SQL dialects have their own Dialect subclass whose Tokenizer, Parser and Generator components extend or override the base modules as needed.

+The base dialect components are defined in `tokens.py`, `parser.py` and `generator.py`.
 Dialect definitions can be found under `dialects/<dialect>.py`.
-The base dialect components are defined in `tokens.py`, `parser.py` and `generator.py`.

-When adding features that exist in multiple engines, it's best to place the common/overlapping parts in the _base_ dialect to prevent code repetition across dialects.
+When adding features that will be used by multiple dialects, it's best to place the common/overlapping parts in the base _sqlglot_ dialect to prevent code repetition across other dialects.
 Any dialect-specific features that cannot (or should not) be repeated can be specified in the dialect’s subclass.

 The Dialect class contains flags that are visible to its Tokenizer, Parser and Generator components.
 Flags are only added in a Dialect when they need to be visible to at least two components, in order to avoid code duplication.

 ### Implementing a custom dialect
 Creating a new SQL dialect may seem complicated at first, but it is actually quite simple in SQLGlot.

-This example demonstrates a new dialect named `Custom`:
+This example demonstrates defining a new dialect named `Custom` that extends or overrides components of the base Dialect modules:

 ```Python
 from sqlglot import exp